slebetman/tcled/README.md

   variable definitions.
 - Supports X/Gnome/Windows/Mac clipboard if available (requires Tk, no Tk widgets will be created just using the cross-platform clipboard support)
+- Supports executing shell commands (see documentation for F2 below).
+The result of the shell command can then either be inserted directly into the document or copied to the clipboard.
+With this feature your OS is your IDE!

 Usage:
 ------